-In most cases, vaccines are effective and cause only mild reactions such as fever or soreness at the injection site.
+In the vast majority of cases, vaccines are effective and cause only mild reactions such as fever or soreness at the injection site.
 Very rarely, people experience more serious side effects, like allergic reactions.
 Comprehensive studies have found no link between immunization and conditions such as asthma, diabetes or autism spectrum disorder.

 Our Immunization Registry program records immunizations received by individuals from public clinics and participating private doctors.
-Records for many adults and most children are available for parents and qualified professionals.
-For details, see our Immunization Registry page.
+Health professionals can electronically report immunizations to the Registry.

-To learn more about immunizations or to schedule immunizations for your child, contact your local health office, or call (601) 576-7751.
+To learn more about immunizations or to schedule immunizations for your child, contact a county health department near you, or call 601-576-7751.